Elpysum/BlackJack-R/README.md

 > - The R code it really works

 Negative points :
-> - Some mistakes are made and aren't corrected in the first rapport.
+> - Some errors may be in when I tried to translate some things in english, in the R code.
 > - The code may be simplified, but we had no time for that
 > - The rapport is in french (we will make the english version later, maybe)
 > - Maybe some english mistakes